 The days of answering multiple-choice questions on a bubble sheet are long behind us.
-Instructional designers are coming up with new and creative assessment strategies that exhibit more than just a learner’s ability to Christmas-tree a bubble sheet.
+Instructional designers are coming up with new and creative assessment strategies that exhibit more than just a learner’s ability to fill out a bubble sheet.

 Formative Assessment Strategies

-- This is the most obvious formative assessment strategy if the course is happening in a classroom.
+- This is the most apparent developmental assessment strategy if the course is happening in a classroom.
 You can tell who is paying attention and who has that deer in the headlights look, but how do you know when everyone is behind a computer?
 One way is data.
 Learning management systems often track learners as they move through the content.
-If a learner seems to be hanging out in one section much longer than others or if the learner seems to be quickly exiting sections, these are flags.
+If a learner seems to be hanging out in one section much longer than others or if the learner appears to be quickly exiting sections, these are flags.

 - Case Studies.
-A case study gives learners the opportunity to apply what they have learned thus far.
+A case study allows learners to apply what they have learned thus far.
 Case studies also give learners a real-world example, which heightens the relevance of the information they are learning.

 Summative Assessment Strategies

 Formative assessment strategies can be expanded to include materials from all coursework.
 Although, depending on how long the course is, there may be too many things to observe, assess, or study.
 Here are some strategies that work particularly well for summative assessments.

 - Learner portfolios.
 Learners can gather important assignments or activities into a collection, which is then reviewed at the end of the course.
 Trainers may choose to have learners create new materials to include in the portfolio before reviewing them.
 Learner portfolios give trainers an idea of everything learners have accomplished through the course.